 Do I Have a Valid Truck Accident Case?

 Determining whether you may have a valid case is difficult without understanding all of the circumstances involved in the crash.
-Truck accidents can be very complex and take a long time to properly investigate.
+Truck crashes can be very complex and take a long time to properly investigate.

 This is why we recommend consulting with a knowledgeable attorney.
-He or she could help determine if the truck driver or another party was negligent and whether this carelessness caused the accident and your injury.
+He or she could help determine if the commercial truck driver or another party was a negligent driver and whether this carelessness caused the accident and your injury.
 Our legal team has many years of experience proving negligence in these types of cases.

 Four elements of negligence must be present to be eligible to take legal action: